What You Need to Know About Computer Operator

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Speaking: Talking to others to convey information effectively.

 - Card Tape Converter Operator

 Is There Going to be Demand for Computer Operators?

 There were about 51,500 jobs for Computer Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Computer Operator.
-The BLS estimates 3,400 yearly job openings in this field.
+There will be an estimated 3,400 positions for Computer Operator per year.